shouguog/TLGL/README.md

 # TLGL
-This site inlude main script for TLGL data analysis
+This site includes main scripts for data analysis of single cell data from TLGL paitent